 Punting provides access to some of the most beautiful places to see in Cambridge.
 These include the Bridge of Sighs, the Mathematical Bridge, the Wren Library, King’s College Chapel not to mention the University gardens and grounds.
 For a more tranquil experience, you can punt upriver to the pretty village of Grantchester and moor up to enjoy a picnic or treat yourself to a pub lunch.
 As an experience, punting in Cambridge is hard to beat.
 Just make sure you don’t fall in - one thing we guarantee you won't do on our virtual punting tour of Cambridge!

 Discover Cambridge on 2 wheels

 Cambridge is known as Cycle City and has the highest proportion of cyclists in the UK.
 There are so many beautiful places to see in Cambridge and avoiding cyclists while under their spell is one of the biggest challenges you will face on your day trip to Cambridge.
 With this in mind, if you can't beat them, join them so why not hire a bike to enjoy the city from another perspective.
-There are many different bike hire options available with Rutland Cycles being handily located at the train station.

 With plenty of cycle lanes available, the city is as easy to navigate on two wheels as it is on foot.
 Download our free map which as well as serving as a self guided walking tour of Cambridge, will allow you to plan your cycling route.
 The map provides the best walking route for Cambridge but can also be utilised for cycling with all main streets outlined.
 For those visiting Cambridge, cycling around the city is a joyful experience and is one of the most exhilarating things to do in Cambridge today.